EspressoSystems/cape/README.md

 The code in the current directory will be at `/code`.
 You may have to delete the `./node_modules` directory with root permissions afterwards.

+To run the CI locally install [gitlab-runner](https://docs.gitlab.com/runner/install/) and run

+    gitlab-runner exec docker test

+Where the last argument is the name of the job to run.

 # Documentation